Mississippi Medical Malpractice Attorneys

 Are there time limits to sue for injuries in a Mississippi medical malpractice case?

+At Stroud, Flechas & Dalton, we have successfully litigated many medical malpractice claims on behalf of our clients.
+As with most personal injury matters, we handle medical malpractice claims on a contingency basis.
+This means that if you don’t get paid, we don’t get paid.
 If you have a loved one that has been killed or seriously injured due to the negligence of a hospital or physician in Mississippi or Tennessee, it is important for you to speak with an experienced medical malpractice attorney to evaluate the claim.